Top 10 article ideas for your

 8. Changes in your business practice that will impact clients: Use your customer or marketing newsletter to keep readers informed of recent or upcoming changes that will affect them.
 For instance, if your company’s prices are changing, use a newsletter article to tell customers about it.
 If your company is offering new financing plans for its customers, be sure to write about it in your newsletter.
 If your business is changing its hours of operation, let customers know about it through a newsletter article.
 These types of articles will help your readers stay informed about your company, and can be a strong component of your newsletter.

-9. Positive customer letters: Companies that receive complimentary customer letters should reprint them in their customer newsletter.
-You could call the section “From the mailbag,” or something similar, and reprint several positive customer letters in each issue.
+9. Positive customer letters: Companies that receive complimentary customer feedback through online reviews, emails, customer surveys, etc., should reprint the comments in their customer newsletter.
+You could call the section “What our customers are saying!” or something similar, and reprint several positive customer messages in each issue.

 10. Deals, specials, coupons and discounts: Although customer and marketing newsletters are traditionally thought of as providing a “soft sell” to readers, there’s no reason you can’t directly promote your products and services in your newsletter like you would in any other advertising medium.
 Many businesses run coupons or product or service specials on the back page of their newsletters.
 Another good tactic is to tie in these deals and discounts with a product or service mentioned in an earlier article within the newsletter.
 For instance, if you have one article that is promoting a new use for one of your products, put a sentence at the end of that article saying, “For a limited time special offer on this product, see the coupon on the back page of this newsletter.”
 Tying in a special offer with an article about a particular product or service is an excellent way to generate customer interest in the product and increase sales.